Many people are asking – why the misfire algorithm tests for different software releases were performed. Why is it so important?

 8603182 ..
 188 N53B30 OO E63 (additionally carefully check the fuel offset LTFT, their correct creation).

-These (newer) releases has tiny number of falsely detected “damaged” cylinders, and self-diagnostics is performed reliably.
-If the ELM adapter shows large misfire numbers for any of cylinders during driving on even road – check the spark plugs and ignition coils of “guilty” cylinder.
+These (newer) releases have a tiny number of falsely detected “damaged” cylinders, and self-diagnostics are performed reliably.
+If the ELM adapter shows large misfire numbers for any of the cylinders during driving on an even road – check the spark plugs and ignition coils of the “guilty” cylinder.